Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_COPY_OPTIMIZED.md

 ## What We Built

-xCOA is a platform for researchers and clinicians who work with psychological assessment scales.
+Open eCOA is a platform for researchers and clinicians who work with psychological assessment scales.

 Three core features: